Advising EEA workers and self-employed people

 The law about the rights of EEA nationals to live, work and claim access to housing, benefits and other services changed on 1 January 2021 when the Brexit transition period ended.
 The rights described on this page now only apply to a person who:

-• made an application to the EU Settlement Scheme before 1 July 2021 or made a late application which has been accepted.
+- s/he applied to the EU Settlement Scheme (EUSS) on or before 30 June 2021 or made a late application which has been accepted and

 What are the preserved housing and benefit rights of EEA workers and self-employed people?